mattecora/AI-Labs/hw04/README.txt

 - As depth, zero;
 - As cost, zero.

-After that, the function initializes a list of visited states, the counter of expanded nodes and the start time of the algorithm; then, it loops until the frontier is not empty and the difference between the start time and the current time is lower than the given limit.
+After creating an list of visited states (initially empty), the algorithm loops until the frontier is not empty and the difference between the start time and the current time is lower than the given limit.
 At each iteration:

 - It pops the first node in the frontier;
-- It checks whether the extracted node is a goal via the goal_test() function, which compares the state of the node with the expected one;
+- It checks whether the extracted node is a goal via the goal_test() method, which compares the state of the node with the expected one;
-- If the node state is a goal, it returns the sequence of nodes that allow to reach the solution (stored in the path attribute of the Node class) appending to it the current node, the number of expansions and the time difference with the start of the algorithm;
+- If the node state is a goal, it returns the sequence of nodes that allows to reach the solution (stored in the path attribute of the Node class) appending to it the current node, the number of expansions, the difference with the start time and the difference with the start memory (in this way, we account only for time and memory effectively needed to run the algorithm);
-- If the node state is not a goal, it proceeds to extend the frontier list by adding at the end the nodes generated from the expansion of the current node, which are obtained through the expand() function; finally, it inserts the node state into the visited list and increments the number of expanded nodes.
+- If the node state is not a goal, it proceeds to extend the frontier list by adding at the end the nodes generated from the expansion of the current node, which are obtained through the expand() method; finally, it inserts the node state into the visited list and increments the number of expanded nodes.

-The expand() function receives as parameters a node and the list of visited states and returns a list of nodes that are reachable via the given node.
+The expand() method receives as parameters a node and the list of visited states and returns a list of nodes that are reachable via the given node.
 Those are generated starting from the list of actions and of the corresponding final states that can be taken from the given node, computed via get_successors().
-In particular, for each action, the function checks whether its associated final state has already been visited; if not, it appends to the successors list a new node, characterized by:
+In particular, for each action, the method checks whether its associated final state has already been visited; if not, it appends to the successors list a new node, characterized by: